endail/hx711-pico-c/README.md

 Run CTest to build the example program.
 The `.uf2` file you upload to your Pico will be found under `build/tests/`.

-Alternatively, include it as a submodule in your project and then `#include "extern/hx711-pico-c/include/hx711.h"` and `#include "extern/hx711-pico-c/include/hx711_noblock.pio.h"`.
+Alternatively, include it as a submodule in your project and then `#include "extern/hx711-pico-c/include/common.h"`.

 ```console
 git submodule add https://github.com/endail/hx711-pico-c extern/hx711-pico-c